BOARD OF TRUSTEES

 Robert Brinkley CMG, Chairman

 Robert Brinkley was a British diplomat for 34 years.
 He served as High Commissioner to Pakistan (2006 – 2009), Ambassador to Ukraine (2002 – 2006) and as head of the UK’s worldwide visa operation (2000 – 2002).
 He had previously had two postings in Moscow (both in Russia and in the Soviet Union), as well as positions in Bonn, Geneva and the Foreign and Commonwealth Office in London.
 In 2010 – 2011 he was seconded to Associated British Foods plc.
 He speaks Ukrainian, Russian and German.
 Since leaving government service in 2011, Robert Brinkley has built a portfolio with charity, education and international dimensions.
 He is a senator of the Ukrainian Catholic University.
 He chairs the steering committee of the Chatham House Ukraine Forum.
-He is chairman of The BEARR Trust, a British charity which supports small health and social welfare groups in Russia, Eastern Europe, Central Asia and the South Caucasus.
+Until 2018 he was chairman of The BEARR Trust, a British charity which supports small health and social welfare groups in Russia, Eastern Europe, Central Asia and the South Caucasus.
 He is a trustee of the Keston Institute, which studies religion in Communist and former Communist countries.
-He offers consultancy advice to businesses and comments in the media based on his international experience.
+He chairs the Advisory Board of the University College London School of Slavonic and East European Studies.

 Anna Reid is a journalist and historian.
 She worked as Kiev correspondent for The Economist and the Daily Telegraph from 1993-5, and later covered the country for the Economist Intelligence Unit.
 From 2002-6 she ran the think tank Policy Exchange's foreign affairs programme.
 She is the author of Borderland: Journey through the History of Ukraine (Weidenfeld & Nicolson, third edition 2015), The Shaman's Coat: a Native History of Siberia (Weidenfeld & Nicolson, 2002), and Leningrad: Tragedy of a City under Siege, 1941-44 (Bloomsbury, 2011).